-• Complete step should be used when you need to override step ownership for a plan file, but the step should be completed as normal and the plan file should move on to the next step.
+- Complete step should be used when you need to override step ownership for a plan file, but the step should be completed as normal and the plan file should move on to the next step.
 For example, the owner may have forgotten to complete the step before leaving for vacation, so they have asked an administrator to complete it for them.
-Using the Reject and Approve options serve the same purpose for approval steps.

-• Move current step should be used when you need to make administrative adjustments to plan files in the process.
+Using the Reject and Approve options serve the same purpose for approval steps. - Move current step should be used when you need to make administrative adjustments to plan files in the process.
 When moving a plan file to a different step, the current task for the plan file is aborted instead of completed, and the plan file is made active in the target step.
 Any steps in between the aborted step and the target step are simply not started for the plan file.

-Both of these actions can be performed in the Process Status dialog, which is accessible by clicking View status for the process in the Process task pane.
-The process definition also contains a link to open this dialog.
+Both of these actions can be performed in the Process Status dialog, which is accessible by clicking View status for the process in the Process task pane (or a custom task pane configured to show the process control).
+The plan file process definition also contains a link to open this dialog.